dominicstop/VisualEffectBlurView/README.md

 # VisualEffectBlurView

 A subclass of `UIVisualEffectView` that lets you set a custom blur radius + intensity, or create use `CALayer.filter` using `CAFilter` (which is obfuscated since it's private API).

+This library powers [`react-native-ios-visual-effect-view`](https://github.com/dominicstop/react-native-ios-visual-effect-view) under the hood.

 <br><br>